 Focuses on understanding disease processes to provide holistic health care to the patient undergoing altered health states.
 Understanding pathophysiology aids in the effective identification of client risk factors by the nurse and helps anticipate and prevent complications associated with various diseases.
-Assists with building a knowledge base directly applicable in the clinical setting (on-line RN to BSN program).
+Assists with building a knowledge base directly applicable in the clinical setting.
+(Online only RN to BSN program).

-NSG 385 NURSING RESEARCH AND EVIDENCE-BASED 3 sem. hrs.
+NSG 385 NURSING RESEARCH AND EVIDENCE-BASED PRACTICE FOR RNs

-Focuses on nursing research as the vehicle through which theory is developed, tested and utilized in application of evidence-based practice to attain quality nursing outcomes that provides the foundation for nursing as a professional practice discipline in a diverse society (on-line RN to BSN program).
+Focuses on nursing research as the vehicle through which theory is developed, tested, and utilized in the application of evidence-based practice to attain quality nursing outcomes and provide the foundation for nursing as a professional practice discipline in a diverse society.
+(Online only RN to BSN program).

-NSG 455 LEADERSHIP AND DECISION MAKING in NSG for RNs 4 sem. hrs.
-Focuses on the professional nurse role in applying principles of leadership and management Opportunities in problem solving, critical thinking and skills in decision making. communication are presented using leadership theories, concepts, and principles of management within varied health care settings (on-line RN to BSN program).
+NSG 455 LEADERSHIP AND DECISION MAKING IN NSG FOR RNs 4 sem. hrs.
+Focuses on the professional nurse's role in applying principles of leadership and management skills in decision making.
+Opportunities in problem solving, critical thinking, and communication are presented using leadership theories, concepts, and principles of management within varied health care settings.
+(Online only RN to BSN program).

 NSG 485 RN to BSN SECIAL TOPICS IN NURSING for RNs 4 sem. hrs.

 The student, with faculty supervision, designs a project to be implemented during the semester, integrating academic and practical knowledge acquired during the previous nursing courses.
-Students develop outcomes relevant to the project, critique the literature and present a plan for implementation (on-line RN to BSN program).
+Students develop outcomes relevant to the project, critique the literature, and present a plan for implementation.
+(Online only RN to BSN program).